 - Do you speak English?: Habla usted Inglés?

 - May I have the bill please?: Puedo tener la cuenta por favor

 - How much is it?: Cuánto cuesta?

-Sustainable travel in Mexico is important to the locals and the environment, and we like to know that our experiences are having a positive impact on the places we visit, so here are our tips for traveling responsibly in Cancún.
+- Sustainable travel in Mexico is important to the locals and the environment, and we like to know that our experiences are having a positive impact on the places we visit, so here are our tips for travelling responsibly in Cancún.

-Avoid buying coral.
-For one thing, buying coral is generally illegal, although there's a tenuous loophole which means some naughty toe-rags can legally harvest back coral so long as it comes with a government label and comes from a licenced source.
+- Avoid buying coral.
+For one thing, buying coral is generally illegal, although there's a tenuous loophole which means some can legally harvest back coral so long as it comes with a government label and comes from a licensed source.
 Another thing, many are fake and fobbed off to unsuspecting tourists.
-The best policy is to not buy it and leave the coral where it belongs… in the ocean.
+The best policy is to not buy it and leave the coral where it belongs … in the ocean.

-For more information on traveling sustainably visit www.thetravelfoundation.org.uk
+For more information on travelling sustainably visit www.thetravelfoundation.org.uk

 So that's everything you need to know about Cancún!
 There's quite a lot to take in but, if you take one piece of advice from this guide, it's to escape the city and experience a wealth of history, culture and natural beauty available in this awesome country.